The Order of the Stick: Blood Runs in the Family

 While O-Chul and fellow paladin Lien travel north to Kraagor's gate, the Order sails to the Western Continent.
 Their search for Girard's Gate takes them to the Empire of Blood, where Tarquin, the Empress of Blood's chief general (and the true power behind the throne), dramatically reveals himself to be Elan's father.
 Tarquin gives the Order a tip that Girard's relative Orrin Draketooth can be found in Windy Canyon.
 However, Tarquin and the Linear Guild join forces and plot to seize the gate for themselves.

 Meanwhile, in Azure City, Redcloak's troops recover Xykon's phylactery and destroy the resistance's base.
 Redcloak, who is plotting against Xykon, gives him a false phylactery and keeps the real one for himself; Xykon hides the fake in a secret fortress in the Astral Plane.

 The Order discovers a magically cloaked pyramid in Windy Canyon, but once inside finds the entire Draketooth clan dead — an unexpected result of Vaarsuvius's Familicide spell, which causes them to flee into the pyramid in horror.
 The Linear Guild arrives shortly after in hot pursuit.
 Belkar, Durkon, and Tarquin become separated from their respective groups in the ensuing battle.
 Belkar and Durkon encounter Tarquin's cleric Malack, who kills Durkon, turning him into a vampire thrall.
 Belkar reunites with the Order and they continue deeper into the pyramid, overcoming various traps and illusions along the way.

 When they discover the gate, Roy decides to destroy it, and consequently the entire pyramid, rather than risk it falling into the hands of Evil.
-Vaarsuvius, in an adjacent corridor, tries to tell him not to, but is temporarily dragged into hell as one of the archfiends collects on their debt.
+Vaarsuvius, in an adjacent corridor, tries to tell him not to, but is temporarily dragged into hell as one of the IFCC collects on their debt.
 Again the Order sees what appears to be another world in the rift.

 With Tarquin gone, Nale takes the opportunity to kill Malack, freeing Durkon who rejoins the Order.
 Tarquin kills Nale for disobedience upon returning and sends a vast army to attack the Order.
 With the help of Julio Scoundrel swooping in at the last moment, the Order is triumphant.
 Tarquin is left in the middle of the desert as the Order flies away on Julio's airship towards the last Gate.

 The final strip reveals that the Northern death goddess Hel has placed a spirit in the vampirized body of Durkon, and plans for the spirit to bring ruin to the Dwarven lands as the real Durkon helplessly struggles trapped in his own body.
 The printed book contains strips 673–946, plus extras.